Now or Later?

 I had to give this somewhat poorly explained introduction because talking about molecules right away is less appealing.

-Actually, I'm trying to activate your dopamine with something new, strange, prominent among other dopamine sources, to win over one or two readers.
+In fact, I'm trying to activate your dopamine with something new, strange, prominent among other dopamine sources, to win over a reader or two.

 But from now on, the text is less vibrant.

-The conclusions, however, may have surprising practical effects (dopamine again).
+The conclusions, however, can have surprising practical effects (dopamine again).

 One of the best books to inspire me was Dopamine, the molecule of desire.
 But there are others that filled gaps too.